-Prerequisite Note(s): Senior status majoring in Psychology or Social Work
+SENIOR PROJECT PSYC 495 Credits: 3 Prerequisite(s): PSYC 460 Prerequisite Note(s): Senior status majoring in Psychology or Social Work Description:

 The Senior Project is a culminating, synthetic learning experience in which students apply the learning gained in the General Education Core, the Christian Studies Core and the major program core to a study project in their major.
 The Senior Project is designed to meet the unique and particular needs of the graduate's major.